Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Discussion

 \textbf{Counterterms and massive sectors} $\quad$ In our $\NN=1$ discussion the precise form of the anomaly polynomial played no role.
 In fact \eqref{eq:sec3_anomalous_phase} is computed only by knowing the massless spectrum.
 On the other hand, the string amplitudes receive contributions from massive states.
 For a very recent interesting discussion of importance of these see \cite{Montero:2022vva}.
 At the supergravity level one could generate corrections to the counterterm to \eqref{eq:sec3_anomalous_phase} by adding massive states and integrating them out.
 It is hard to believe that the choices of massive sector are arbitrary, and as discussed in \cite{Minasian2017} one expects that reduction on $\mathbb{P}^1$ to six-dimensional $(1,0)$ would impose strong constraints on the possible massive sectors.
 The question of whether and when a theory admits different consistent massive completions is certainly of great interest.

 \textbf{$K3$ reductions and 4D physics} $\quad$ It is also of interest to explore the implications of the 8D counterterms discussed here for compactifications, particularly 4D couplings.
-There are very direct parallels between 8D maximally and minimally supersymmetric theories and 4D $\NN=4$ and $\NN=2$ respectively.
+There are very direct parallels between 8D minimally supersymmetric theories and 4D $\NN=2$ theories.